NTBBloodbath/sweetie.nvim/README.md

   cursor_color = true,
   -- Use sweetie's palette in `:terminal` instead of your default terminal colorscheme terminal_colors = true,
-  -- Use the legacy dark theme background colors use_legacy_dark_bg = false,
 }
 ```